-With cyclone Fani having intensified into an extremely excessive cyclonic typhoon, the Indian Navy today stated it has commenced preparations to offer help in case of an emergency.
+With cyclone Fani having intensified into an extremely excessive cyclonic typhoon, the Indian Navy today stated it had commenced preparations to offer help in case of an emergency.
 The military has organized ships with additional divers, docs, inflatable rubber boats, and remedy materials.
-The Navy stated that its plane also is standing by at air stations in Tamil Nadu and Andhra Pradesh to adopt reconnaissance, rescue, casualty evacuation and airdrop of relief fabric to the stranded if required.
+In addition, the Navy stated that its plane also is standing by at air stations in Tamil Nadu and Andhra Pradesh to adopt reconnaissance, rescue, casualty evacuation, and airdrop of relief fabric to the stranded if required.

-Tourists in West Bengal’s coastal regions had been requested no longer to move near the ocean among May 2 and 4, with fishermen warned now not to mission into the seas from May 2 in view of the developing severe cyclonic storm ‘Fani’ that’s anticipated to trigger heavy showers in the coastal districts wherein wind speeds may go up to one hundred ten-a hundred and fifteen km in keeping with hour, officers and weather professionals said on Monday.
+Tourists in West Bengal’s coastal regions had been requested no longer to move near the ocean among May 2 and 4, with fishermen, warned now not to mission into the seas from May 2 given the developing severe cyclonic storm ‘Fani’ that’s anticipated to trigger heavy showers in the coastal districts wherein wind speeds may go up to one hundred ten-a hundred and fifteen km in keeping with hour, officers and weather professionals said on Monday.